Ronald Findlay

-Ronald Edsel Findlay (April 12, 1935 – October 8, 2021) was an economist and trade theorist.
-He was Professor of Economics at Columbia University, New York.
+Ronald Edsel Findlay (April 12, 1935 – October 8, 2021) was an American economist and trade theorist.
+He served as the Ragnar Nurkse Professor of Economics at Columbia University.

+He was born in 1935 in Rangoon, then in British Burma.
+He and his family fled on foot from Burma to India during World War II.

-He was born in Rangoon, Burma during British colonial rule.
-He has a BA from Rangoon University, Burma (1954) and a PhD from MIT (1960).
-He worked at Rangoon University as an economist first as a tutor (1954–57), then as a lecturer (1960–66), and finally as a research professor of (1966–68).
+He received a BA from Rangoon University in 1954, and a PhD from MIT in 1960, where his doctoral dissertation was supervised by Robert Solow.
+He began his career as an economist at Rangoon University, first as a tutor (1954–57), then as a lecturer (1960–66), and finally as a research professor (1966–68).

-He joined Columbia in 1969 first as a visiting professor and was appointed a professor in 1970.
-His research focus has been on international trade and economic development, and he takes what has been described as a political economy perspective.
+He joined Columbia in 1969, initially as a visiting professor, before being appointed a professor in 1970.
+His research focused on international trade and economic development, and he took what has been described as a perspective centred around political economy.
+He helped theorise the North-South model of international trade.
 He became a U.S. citizen in 1976.

+Findlay died on October 8, 2021, at the age of 86.